syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/trackball.md

 # Trackball in Xamarin.Android Chart(SfChart)

-Trackball feature displays the tooltip for the data points that are closer to the point where you touch on the chart area.
+The Trackball feature displays the tooltip for the data points that are closer to the point where you touch on the chart area.
 This feature, especially, can be used instead of data label feature when you cannot show data labels for all data points due to space constraint.
 To enable this feature, add an instance of [`ChartTrackballBehavior`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartTrackballBehavior.html) to the [`Behaviors`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartBase~Behaviors.html) collection property of [`SfChart`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html).
 Trackball will be activated once you long-press anywhere on the chart area.
 Once it is activated, it will appear in the UI and move based on your touch movement until you stop touching on the chart.

-You can use the following properties to show/hide the line and labels.
+You can use the following properties to show or hide the line and labels.

-* [`ShowLabel`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartTrackballBehavior~ShowLabel.html) – Shows/hides trackball label.
+* [`ShowLabel`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartTrackballBehavior~ShowLabel.html): Shows or hides trackball label.
 Default value is true.

-* [`ShowLine`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartTrackballBehavior~ShowLine.html) – Shows/hides the trackball line.
+* [`ShowLine`](http://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartTrackballBehavior~ShowLine.html): Shows or hides the trackball line.
 Default value is true.

 {% highlight c# %}
 [C#]